 Baxter cited many reasons for the absence of nighttime firefighting or even drone firefighting.
 For example, a lack of clear maps of all obstacles from powerlines to structures and more.
 He said, “during daylight hours, you can see these items when flying over them.”
 But at night, he said, even with night vision goggles, it can be unsafe for the pilot and crew to be out fighting fires.

 Firefighting can be around the clock.

 Nighttime firefighting can shorten the length of a fire.
-Sikorsky has created MATRIX™ technology that allows for nighttime firefighting and better night vision.
+Sikorsky has created MATRIX™ technology that allows for nighttime firefighting and improved operations in reduced visibility environments.

 Erickson will implement the modern technology on the latest evolutions of the Erickson S-64 Air Crane® helicopters (S-64 F+ model) soon.
 Nodland added, “The human brain is fraught with failures and misperceptions; if you send out an unmanned aerial vehicle, you don’t have the situational awareness that you would having been there.
 But with the right technology, you can have better surveillance, like artificial intelligence, scanning during the day to obtain information about the geography; the aircraft needs to understand the terrain, the wires, the trees.”

 One of the obstacles in gaining control over a fire is stopping fighting the fire at night.
 The Forest Service offers nighttime firefighting with night vision goggles.
 Erickson also offers the night vision goggles as an option and is developing new ways to supply safer development of nighttime firefighting in partnership with Sikorsky and MATRIX™ technology.
 Read our press release on the announcement from the 2020 Heli-Expo tradeshow here.